 The 48-credit curriculum consists of 10 core classes and six electives, mirroring the on-campus, in-person version of the school’s full-time MBA program.
-Not only is showing up to campus not something students have to worry about, all classes in the online MBA are delivered asynchronously so students only log on and complete course work at times that are convenient for them.
-On occasion, professors may schedule webinars or other virtual meetings, however these segments are never required and are always made available for students to access afterward.
+Not only is showing up to campus not something students have to worry about, but all classes in the online MBA are also delivered asynchronously so students only need to log on and complete course work at times that are convenient for them.
+On occasion, professors may schedule webinars or other virtual meetings, however, these segments are never required and are always made available for students to access afterward.

 ELECTIVES THAT HELP YOU PERSONALIZE

 Opportunities to personalize the online MBA degree to match interests and career goals are mostly found in electives.
 According to the program’s website, electives may be taken from any business area or they can be taken from outside the College of Business if pre-approved by the student’s academic advisor.
 Another caveat: students choose six electives, but at least one must be selected from the school’s list of approved international-themed courses.

 Prospective students interested in Nebraska-Lincoln’s 100% online MBA will need a minimum of one year of professional work experience to be considered, although a minimum of two years is recommended, and to have taken the GMAT exam.
 Applicants who hold an advanced degree or are currently enrolled in medical school get to bypass the standardized test requirement as do those who have been admitted to the Nebraska College of Law.
 Other exceptions that may qualify applicants for a test waiver are seven or more years of managerial work experience and a high undergraduate GPA.
 Likewise, exceptions for applicants with less than a year of work experience are considered on a case-by-case basis.